Ingredient Checker

 How does the ingredient checker work?

 Type a product name or brand into the search box.
-We search our database of 50+ builder gel and BIAB products and display the full ingredient list with any sensitizing ingredients highlighted.
-Products are scored from 1 (high risk) to 5 (fully safe).
+We search our database of builder gel and BIAB products and display the disclosed ingredient list with any sensitizing ingredients highlighted.
+Results use descriptive ingredient status labels rather than blanket safety claims.

 What ingredients does the checker screen for?